giis-uniovi/retorchx-rp/README.md

 repositories [[1]](https://github.com/elastest/full-teaching) [[2]](https://github.com/codeurjc-students/2019-FullTeaching/tree/Angular-Refactor).
 The test suite used to generate the raw datasets provided in this replication package is a compilation of the available test, cases in these repositories.
-The test suite, along with the necessary scripts and JenkinsFile required to run the Execution Plan is made available in a [GitHub repository](https://github.com/giis-uniovi/retorch-st-fullteaching).
+The test suite, along with the necessary scripts and JenkinsFile required to run the Execution Plan is made available as the version 1.1.0 in the [retorch-st-fullteaching](https://github.com/giis-uniovi/retorch-st-fullteaching)
+GitHub repository.

 ## Treatment Replication Overview